geotrev/undernet/getmonolith.io.wiki/Grid.md

 ### Rows & Columns

-Like other CSS grids, your layouts are defined with rows and columns.
+Like other grid systems, layouts are defined with `row`s and `columns`:

 ```html
 <div class=“grid”>